 “I was just... living my life.
 Enjoying the flowers, listening to the screams of the tormented, and then, the next moment, I am in Hell.”

-“And now, here I am, watching someone wrangle a woman, tying them to the back of their horse, and dragging them as wolves chase after while preparing TNT!”
+“And now, here I am, watching someone wrangle a woman, tie them to the back of their horse’s ass, them drag them as wolves chase after while preparing TNT!”
 She growled, and her eyes were once more filled with fury, glaring him down.
 “What did you do?”

 “Well, you see, it’s part of the game.
 You can hogtie someone and put them on the back of your horse or you can simply hold down the button and dr-”

 “Well, the tricky part is keeping the button held and preparing the dyna-”

 “How did you bind me?”